-Located a bit further west than the rest of the country and at the tip of the Baja Peninsula, Cabo San Lucas, Mexico, is a fun long weekend getaway destination that is worth visiting at least once.
-There are several things to do in Cabo to keep everyone entertained, whether you’re traveling with family and friends or even embarking on a solo adventure.
+Located a bit further west and at the tip of the Baja Peninsula, Cabo San Lucas, Mexico, is a fun long weekend getaway destination worth visiting at least once.
+There are several things to do in Cabo to keep everyone entertained, whether you’re traveling with family and friends or embarking on a solo adventure.

 The airport is about 1-2 hours away.
 Once you arrive, you’ll need to have transportation booked to take you to your place of stay.
 One of the easiest ways to do this is through Super Shuttle shared ride vans.

 Keep your confirmation information, and once you leave the airport, look for the Super Shuttle representatives.
 They’ll place you in a van headed toward your hotel.
 You’ll have to share the van with others going in the same direction.
 Depending on where you’re staying, you will be dropped off along the way.